tapir-test/tapir-website/_docs/usingtapir/selenium/Selenium_Core_module.md

 # HTML binding

-Tapir relies on the usage of Page objects.
-The binding to a specific UI technology like Selenium is realized via annotations.
+<i>tapir</i> relies on the usage of Page objects.
+The binding to a specific UI
+technology like Selenium is realized via annotations.
 The Selenium module provides the [@SeleniumElement](https://psbm-mvnrepo-p.intranet.kiel.bmiag.de/tapir/latest/apidocs/de/bmiag/tapir/selenium/annotation/SeleniumElement.html)